eclipse-tractusx/sldt-digital-twin-registry/docs/README.md

 4. Restricting access to *Digital Twin* details which are `"PUBLIC_READABLE"` (only showing the `id`, the public readable `specificAssetId` names and values, the `createdDate` and the filtered `submodelDescriptors` )

+> [!NOTE]
+> We have created an EDC extension to let you leverage the benefits of granular access control to the full extent.
+Please read the related details [here](EDC-extension-configuration.md)!

 ##### Configuring granular access control

 To enable granular access control (instead of the classic implementation), the `registry.useGranularAccessControl` configuration HELM chart property must be set to `"true"`.